Skip to content

 The automatic installation script supports some installation options to adapt to different installation needs.

-For example, specify the listening address:
+For example, to specify the listening address:

 Bash